SpaceCurve/cesium/README.md

 Run Cesium
 -----------

 Our Virtual Machine includes Node.js to run Cesium.
-To boot the Virtaul Machine and log in, follow steps in [QuickStart for SpaceCurve Virtual Machine](../../../arcadapt/blob/master/quickstart.md).
+To boot the Virtual Machine and log in, follow steps in [QuickStart for SpaceCurve Virtual Machine](../../../arcadapt/blob/master/quickstart.md).
 Then follow these steps to start the Node.js server:

 2. Double-click the Terminal icon at the top-center of the desktop, next to the Firefox icon.
 3. In the terminal window, enter these commands: